anshilina/ds_projects_2022/mobiles_plan/README.md

 # Mobile plans research

-The clients of the federal mobile operator are offered two tariff plans: "Smart" and "Ultra".
-To adjust the advertising budget, the commercial department wants to understand which tariff is more profitable.

-**Goal:** to conduct a comparison analysis of two tariffs on a small sample of customers.
+Using data on mobile tariffs we need to find out which tariff is more profitable.
+In this research, the **goal** is to conduct a comparison analysis of two tariffs on a small sample of customers.

 There is data on 500 users: name, location, tariff they use, number of calls and messages they used in 2018.